 We also hold separate reserves reflecting the amount of our paid up share capital, as well as committed reserves for planned future IT development projects.
 Our target level of committed reserves is £30,000.
-We have achieved just over 50% of this target so far and we will make further contributions over the next three years to reach the target level.
+We have achieved 80% of this target so far and we will make further contributions over the coming years to reach the target level.